api3dao/old-api3-docs/docs/next/concepts/sponsor.md

 ### Withdrawals

 If the sponsor decides not to use a particular `sponsorWallet` going forward, they can make a request to withdraw funds from it, see the [`request-withdrawal`](../../cli-commands.md#request-withdrawal) command.
 The Airnode listens for withdrawal requests and fulfills them automatically.
 Therefore, the sponsor should be able to receive their funds from their `sponsorWallet` in a few minutes notice.
 The `sponsorWallet` does not get deleted, and can be used in the future simply by funding it again.

+## Sponsoring a Requester

+A sponsor uses a `sponsorAddress` and there the requester's on-chain `requesterAddress` when sponsoring a requester.
+This sponsorship allows the requester to use the sponsor's `sponsorWallet` at a particular Airnode to cover gas costs incurred by the Airnode in response to a request.

+Use the [Admin CLI tool](../cli-commands.md#sponsor-requester) to sponsor a requester.
+An example can be seem in the [Requesters and Sponsors](../../grp-developers/requesters-sponsors.md#how-to-sponsor-a-requester) doc.

 ## Derive a Sponsor Wallet